axiom-crypto/worldcoin-aggregation/aggregation_circuit/README.md

 - **WorldcoinEvmCircuit** - It is a passthrough circuit for the onchain verifier.
 The claims are divided into `WorldcoinLeafCircuitV2`s and then aggregated until we have one single `WorldcoinRootAggregationCircuitV2`.
 The final public outputs are `[vk_hash_hi, vk_hash_lo, grant_id, root, num_proofs, claim_root_hi, claim_root_lo]`.

-## Scheduler and Prover Infrastructure
+## Backend Proving Infrastructure

-To generate proofs in parallel, we define three key roles:
+We provide tooling for an external operator to generate aggregation proofs in parallel.
+This involves three key roles:

 - **Scheduler**
 The scheduler receives a task and handles the process of breaking the task into smaller subtasks, resolving dependencies and necessary input data between the tasks, and then sending concurrent proof requests to the dispatcher, waiting for task completion, and using completed tasks to start downstream tasks.